nxrs3/nxrs3/README.md

 Currently working on a password manager

-Also, I've privatized most of my repos, because they honestly weren't any good.
+Also, I've privatized all of my repos.